Juyan Lake

-The Juyan Lake basin is a rare wetland located in a desert.
+The Juyan Lake Wetland is the inland delta of the Ejin River, also known as the Black River.
 It covers an area of about 10000 km2.
-The Juyan lake is one of three former terminal lakes located at the outer edges of the Heihe River ('Black River') catchment which formed a large inland delta between the Qilian and the Gobi Altay.
-The Heihe River is also known as the Ruo Shui (弱水 (weak river)), also Etsin Gol or Ruo He or Ejin River.
+The Juyan Lake constitutes the only remaining of three former terminal lakes.

-The basin's boundary is formed by the Mazong Shan mountains to the west, the Heli Shan and Longshou Shan mountains to the south, the Helan Mountains and Lang Shan ranges to the east and the Gobi Altay range to the north.
+The wider region, having been called Juyan since ancient times, was a vital area of Chinese dynasties from the Han all the way to at least the Yuan.

 History

-The basin played an important role in ancient times and was historically part of the Hexi Corridor between the 2nd century BC to the 8th century AD.
+Juyan played an important role in ancient times and was used as a barrier of protection for the Hexi Corridor between the 2nd century BC to the 8th century AD.

 "This territory, called Juyan by the Han Chinese, was maintained and garrisoned by the empire from the time of Emperor Wu until the last century of Later Han.
 Militarily, the outpost of the Great Wall was important for two reasons: as a supply point for the garrisons in the northwest and, perhaps more significant, as a means to deny this prosperous region to the northern nomads.
 Left undefended, Juyan would have provided an ideal route for attack against the Chinese commanderies of the corridor itself.

 During Former Han, therefore, the Zhelu Zhang (Fortress to Block the Enemy), had been constructed by the marshes of the Edsin Gol, and it was from this base, for example, that the general Li Ling went forth on his disastrous attack against the Xiongnu in 99 BC.

 South of the Juyan salient, the main line of defences followed the Great Wall, which ran in this region from the passes of Yumen Guan and Yang Guan in Dunhuang commandery of the far west along the northern edge of the Hexi Corridor past Jiuquan, Zhangye and Wuwei."

 Juyan Han wooden slips

-In 1930, the Sino-Swedish Expedition excavated ten sites in the Juyan Lake Basin and unearthed a total of 10,200 wooden slips dating to the Western Han, which came to be known as the "old Juyan texts."
+In 1930, the Sino-Swedish Expedition excavated ten sites in the wetlands and unearthed a total of 10,200 wooden slips dating to the Western Han, which came to be known as the "old Juyan texts."
 In 1937, after the Second Sino-Japanese War began, Chung-Chang Shen transported these wooden slips from Beijing to the University of Hong Kong.
 Another 20,237 slips were excavated between 1972 and 1976 by the Juyan Archaeological Team, Gansu.
 These slips are held by the Provincial Museum of Gansu and came to be known as the "new Juyan texts."